1942 Bladder cancer (merge of BLM30 and NMIBC24)

 For patients

 Diagnosis and treatment of bladder cancer severely influence the lives of patients with bladder cancer.
 Measuring a patient’s quality of life, in order to improve treatment approaches (and consequently his or her quality of life), is therefore of utmost importance.
 Hence, it is important to know exactly which questions we need to ask bladder cancer patients.
 What do they prioritize as most important quality of life issues?
-With our research, we will investigate which quality of life issues are most important and relevant for patients with bladder cancer and put them into one questionnaire.
+With our research, we will investigate which quality of life issues are most important and relevant for patients with different stages of bladder cancer and put them into one or more questionnaire (dependent on differences between disease stages).
 With this questionnaire quality of life of bladder cancer patients can be measured in clinical trials and during cancer treatment, and thereby this questionnaire can contribute to improved quality of life bladder cancer patients in the future.
 We will develop this questionnaire by screening previous published studies for important quality of life issues and by conducting interviews with patients.

 Publications